Listen to Scotland 1, a 21-year-old woman from Dundee, Scotland. Click or tap the triangle-shaped play button to hear the subject.

 DATE OF BIRTH (DD/MM/YYYY): 1978

-PLACE OF BIRTH: Subject was born in England, but moved to Dundee after one month.
+PLACE OF BIRTH: The subject was born in England but moved to Dundee after one month.

 ETHNICITY: Scottish (exact ethnicity unknown)

 EDUCATION: university student

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

 The subject lived in Dundee all of her life until enrolling as an undergraduate at the University of Kansas in the United States about a year before this recording was made.

 TRANSCRIBED BY: N/A

 DATE OF TRANSCRIPTION (DD/MM/YYYY): 1999

 ORTHOGRAPHIC TRANSCRIPTION OF UNSCRIPTED SPEECH: